Relying on the Metrics of Evaluated Agents: Proofs from Section

 \subsubsection{Concealment and revelation conditions under a decreasing ratio assumption}

-To give additional sufficient conditions for concealment and revelation beyond the anchored setting with one zero-cost type, we apply an analysis technique similar to that of \citet{aguirre2010monopoly}, who analyzed the effects of third degree monopoly price discrimination on total welfare.
+To give additional sufficient conditions for concealment and revelation for variables more general than thresholding features, we apply an analysis technique similar to that of \citet{aguirre2010monopoly}, who analyzed the effects of third degree monopoly price discrimination on total welfare.

 Suppose the principal, on knowing $X$, is constrained to choose transfers $p_0, p_1$ subject to the constraint that $p_0 - p_1 < r$ for some $r \geq 0$.
 Let $p_0(r), p_1(r)$ denote the principal's optimal transfers under this constraint: